dapphub/dapptools/src/seth/README.md

     seth --from-fix <decimals> <value>

-For example, use `seth --to-fix 6 1` to convert 1 USDC into the parsed quantity of 1,000,000 USDC
+For example, use `seth --from-fix 6 1` to convert 1 USDC into the parsed quantity of 1,000,000 USDC

 ### `seth --from-wei`